Complete Baseball Conditioning Guide (Workouts and Drills)

 The creatine phosphate system is trained very naturally during the game of baseball because throwing and hitting are all about producing as much power as possible, as quickly as possible.
 This is also a system that can be trained in the weight room through explosive sport-specific strength training.

-In baseball, you do not need to train in distance running!
+In baseball, you do not need to train long distance running!

 Most plays last less than 10 seconds and therefore baseball players need to train to be fast and explosive as that is the primary energy system.
 With that said, you still need to be in shape for practice and the long, grueling season.

-I would recommend the following drills be done at the end of a weight lifting session, after practice, or on a separate day all by themselves.
+I would recommend the following baseball conditioning drills be done at the end of a weight lifting session, after practice, or on a separate day all by themselves.

 These drills are low-impact conditioning drills to help with general work capacity.
 I think these are great drills to be done during the off-season or in-season if you have a bye week or significant downtime.

 One of the most popular conditioning drills for baseball players, tempo runs focus on building work capacity and running form.
 These types of runs are generally done at 65-75% capacity for a set interval distance with a predetermined rest period.